Nominations are now open for the 2016 CILIP Carnegie & Kate Greenaway Awards.

 The selection process is organised by the Youth Libraries Group (YLG), one of CILIP's Special Interest Groups, which itself has over 3000 members.
 12 children's librarians - members of the YLG - form the panel of judges.
-The judges read and assess each title, and a longlist for each Medal will be announced on Tuesday 10 February 2015, followed by a shortlist for each Medal to be announced on Tuesday 17 March 2015.
-The winning titles will be announced at an awards ceremony on 22 June 2015 .
+The judges read and assess each title, and a longlist for each Medal will be announced on Tuesday 9 February 2016, followed by a shortlist for each Medal to be announced on Friday 18 March 2016.
+The winning titles will be announced at an awards ceremony in June 2016 (date TBC)

 Members of CILIP: the Chartered Institute of Library and Information Professionals nominate each year.

 The book must have received its first publication in the United Kingdom or have had co-publication elsewhere within a three month time lapse.
 In the case of e-books and short stories or poetry previously published in a magazine or elsewhere, the point of publication should be considered as the date when the work is published as a whole.
 At least 75% of the complete work must be original material published for the first time within the specified time frame.

 All categories of books, including poetry, non-fiction and graphic novels, in print or ebook format, for children and young people are eligible.

 Books by previous CILIP Carnegie and/or CILIP Kate Greenaway Medal winners are eligible.